coconauts-camp/pyramid/README.md

    1. Directions here https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library
    1. Install video/audio codecs `sudo apt install ubuntu-restricted-extras`
 1. Clone the git repo to your computer
-1. Copy videos from `Coconauts/Pyramid/Videos` to the `data/` directory
+1. Copy visuals from `Coconauts/Pyramid/Visuals` to the `data/` directory
-   1. Add the videos as effects
+   1. Add the visuals as effects

 ## How to use
 1. Run the Processing IDE and open the `pyramid.pde` file